Penzance: Main sights

 Penzance's former main street Chapel Street has a number of interesting features, including the Egyptian House, the Union Hotel (including a Georgian theatre which is no longer in use) and Branwell House, where the mother and aunt of the famous Brontë sisters once lived.
 The Georgian theatre was built in c.
 1787, closed in 1831, and is said to be where the first public announcement of Nelson's victory at Trafalgar took place.
 Regency, and Georgian terraces and houses (such as Regents Square and Clarence Street) are common in some parts of the town.
 The nearby sub-tropical Morrab Gardens, has a large collection of tender trees and shrubs, many of which cannot be grown outdoors anywhere else in the UK.
 Also of interest is the seafront with its promenade and the open-air seawater Jubilee Pool (one of the oldest surviving Art Deco swimming baths in the country), built during Penzance's heyday as a fashionable seaside resort.
 The pool was designed by Captain F. Latham, the Penzance Borough Engineer, and opened in 1935, the year of King George V's Silver Jubilee.
 The grade II listed pool is triangular with graceful curves and is considered the best surviving example of its type, with the exception of the Saltdean Lido in Brighton.
 In early 2018, work began to add a geothermal section to the pool, becoming the first of its kind in the United Kingdom to use this type of technology when it eventually opens.

 Penzance promenade has been destroyed in parts several times by storms.
 The most recent example was on 7 March 1962, when large parts of the western end of the promenade, the nearby Bedford Bolitho Gardens (now a play park) and the village of Wherrytown suffered severe damage.
 On the outskirts of town is Trereife House, a grade II listed Queen Anne style, manor house which now offers accommodation and hosts events.

 Geography

+Aerial view of Wherry Town and Penzance, Cornwall, England.

 Penlee Quarry which is within the boundaries of the Penzance parish is a geological SSSI.